Supply Chain Exception Command Center · System of Action

 What breaks

-Carrier capacity shortfall detected — teams coordinate by email and spreadsheet.
+Carrier capacity shortfall on the Shanghai–LA lane — teams scramble to coordinate by email and spreadsheet.

-Supplier can't confirm — no one knows which alternative has capacity or what the SLA allows.
+Carrier can't confirm volume — no one knows which alternative has capacity or what departure dates are available.

-Demand spike hits the S&OP — planners scramble to assess customer impact manually.
+Demand spike hits S&OP — planners manually assess customer impact across three disconnected systems.

 📦

-Customs hold exceeds threshold — escalation path unclear, documentation scattered.
+Customs hold exceeds threshold — escalation path unclear, documentation scattered across inboxes.

-Context lives across ERP, TMS, email, and Slack — no single operational picture.
+Disruption context lives in ERP, TMS, email, and Slack — no operational picture, no clear resolution path.

 🔁

-Every similar exception starts from scratch — no institutional memory, no audit trail.
+Every disruption starts from scratch — no institutional memory, no audit trail, no learning loop.

+Carrier capacity shortfalls.
 Shipment delays.
 Supplier disruptions.
-Carrier capacity shortfalls.
 Demand spikes.
 Customs holds.
+Inventory constraints.
 S&OP exceptions.

 Command center loop

-Every supply chain exception becomes a managed decision workflow.
+Every supply chain disruption becomes a managed decision workflow.

 Not a monitoring tool.
 Not a dashboard.
-A command center that closes exceptions end-to-end.
+A command center that coordinates disruption response end-to-end.

 01